Gugulethu-Nyoni/anygrid/README.md

 }
 ```

+### If you want to use the default/dark theme then you don't need to define the theme parameter in your features object.

 # Block Table Style Mobile displays

 AnyGridJS styles and themes come with block table style for mobile screen displays.
+See example below:

 <img src="https://github.com/thincmedia/anyGridJs/blob/main/images/mobile-friendly-js-datagrid-anygrid.png" alt="Mobile Friedly Datagrid Displays">